BenGOsborn/OsbornAI-Website/frontend/articles/containerize-machine-learning-models-with-docker.md

 <br />

-First of all initialize the Flask <code>app</code>m and then initialize our <code>Model</code> class and store it inside of the <code>app.config</code>.
+In the same file <i>app.py</i> we will initialize the Flask <code>app</code>m and then initialize our <code>Model</code> class and store it inside of the <code>app.config</code>.
 Now we will create the <i>/predict</i> route which will receive a set of features in the form of a POST request and will return the cateogry of flower of which each set of features belongs to.
 To do this we will define a route with the URL <i>/predict</i> that will only accept POST requests and will have strict slashes set to false.

 <br />